Molmed/gene-thesaurus/README.md

 # GeneThesaurus v1.1.0

+GeneThesaurus is a Python package that translates between different gene standards using publicly available data from [HGNC](https://www.genenames.org/).

+Presently, GeneThesaurus supports translating:
-GeneThesaurus is a Python package that translates gene aliases and old gene symbols to the current HGNC standard gene symbols.
+- gene aliases and old gene symbols to the current HGNC standard gene symbols
+- gene symbols to ensembl identifiers

+Please get in touch (or consider submitting a pull request to this project) if you need translation between other formats.

 # Installation